boxblinkracer/phpunuhi/README.md

 ## Advanced

-### Translation Formats
+### Storage Formats

-Translation formats define how your translations are stored.
+Storage formats define how your translations are stored.
-Every format has its own loading and saving implementation, as well as a unique validation.
+Every format has its own loading and saving implementation.

 The following formats are currently supported.